MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-overview.md

 ## How does it work?

 - **Step 1:** [Connect to Dropbox](mm-Dropbox-step1-connect.md).
-Sign in to your Dropbox account and add the Microsoft 365 migration app to your Dropbox  account custom apps.
+Sign in to your Dropbox administrator account to connect to your Microsoft 365 migration.
 - **Step 2:** [Scan and assess](mm-Dropbox-step2-scan-assess.md) Dropbox accounts are scanned automatically for you.
 Once the scans are complete, download the generated reports and logs to investigate any possible issues that might block your migration.
 - **Step 3:** [Copy to Migrations list](mm-Dropbox-step3-copy-to-migrations.md) After Dropbox has been scanned and determined ready, add them to your migration list.
 - **Step 4:** [Review destination paths](mm-Dropbox-step4-review-destinations.md)  We automatically map source paths to any exactly matching destination paths.
 Ensure content is being copied to the right place by reviewing and modifying as needed for each destination path.